cyberholics/Spam-sms-filter-app-/README.md

 # Summary of the project
 - Identified a problem that can be solved with machine learning (Spam sms detection)
-- Trained a multinomial Naive Bayes algorithm that can predict spam SMS from normal SMS using a dataset of 5,572 SMS labelled by humans.
+- Trained a multinomial Naive Bayes algorithm that can predict spam SMS from normal SMS using a dataset of 5,572 SMS labeled by humans.

 - Deployed the prediction model as a web service using [Bentoml](https://www.bentoml.com/) *Why I used bentoml*